Best No Salt Water Softener for Well Water in 2025

 Flow Rate and Capacity

-We must match the system to our household size.
+You should match the system to your household size.
 Check the flow rate in gallons per minute (GPM).

 A family of four typically needs 8-12 GPM.
 Look for systems that can handle peak usage times.